groupe-sii/ogham/README.md

 ## Existing libraries

-There already exists several libraries for sending email ([Apache Commons Email](https://commons.apache.org/proper/commons-email/), [Simple Java Mail/Vesijama](https://github.com/bbottema/simple-java-mail), [Spring Email Integration](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mail.html)...).
-These libraries help you to send an email but you have to manually write the content.
-So if you want to use a template for the email content, you have to manually integrate a template engine.
+Several libraries for sending email already exist ([Apache Commons Email](https://commons.apache.org/proper/commons-email/), [Simple Java Mail/Vesijama](https://github.com/bbottema/simple-java-mail), [Spring Email Integration](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mail.html)...).
+These libraries help you with sending an email but if you want to use a templated content, you will have to manually integrate a template engine.

 These libraries also provide only implementations based on Java Mail API.
-But in some environments, it is possible that you don't want to send the email directly but use a web service for sending the email.
+But in some environments, you might NOT want to send the email directly but to use a web service to do it for you.
+Furthermore, those libraries are bound by design to frameworks or libraries that you might not want to use in your own context.

+So, now you would want to find a sending library with a high level of abstraction to avoid binding issues with any template engine, design framework or sender service...
 Is email the only possible message type ?
 No, so why not sending SMS, Tweet, SNMP or anything the same way ?

-These libraries are stick to frameworks or libraries so you can't use the same code if you don't use the same framework or libraries.

 ## The notification-module

 This module is designed for handling any kind of message the same way.
-It can provide several implementations for the same message type.
+It also provides several implementations for the same message type.
 It selects the best implementation based on the classpath or properties for example.
-You can add your own implementation.
+You can easily add your own implementation.

 It also provides templating support and integrates natively several template engines.
 You can also add your own.